Azure best practices for network security

 - How you can learn to enable the best practice

 These best practices are based on a consensus opinion, and Azure platform capabilities and feature sets, as they exist at the time this article was written.
-Opinions and technologies change over time and this article will be updated on a regular basis to reflect those changes.
+Opinions and technologies change over time and this article will be updated regularly to reflect those changes.

 Use strong network controls